keatonrohlfs/QUAD/README.md

 ## Sprint 3 features
 - No-reply email <- Michael
 - Make admin page inaccessible to non-admins <- Michael
+- Fix rent field in create listing form
+- Fix rendering of listings so that they display in a grid and not a row
-- Sort listings by name, price, and upload date (user and admin) <- Cole
+- ~Sort listings by name, price, and upload date (user and admin) <- Cole~
-- Toggle to only show unverified listings (admin only)
+- ~Toggle to only show unverified listings (admin only) <- Cole~
 - Search for users (admin only)
 - Shopify integration
 - S3 image hosting